 Team leaders will identify issues and report trends or results, either positive or negative, to the team at each meeting.
 One PCQI can’t be in 20 places every day, so the cross-functional support is valuable to the main PCQI on the food safety team by being extra eyes and ears on the manufacturing floor with the documentation on the day-to-day performance.

 Someone in the QA department usually serves as the main PCQI.
 They oversee the rest of the team leaders, monitoring and verifying all the preventive controls.
 They’re the ones looking at the trends.
 They’re the ones updating the paperwork.
 They look at the process, allergen, sanitation, and supply chain.
 They manage all the elements of the Food Safety Plan with the rest of the team leaders.

 The Operations department should be responsible for the process preventive controls.
 These are the preventive controls on the production floor to control food safety hazards.
-Operations knows what’s going on and has full participation when it comes to controlling these hazards because we’re involving equipment here in the process.
+Operations is knowledge of the equipment and therefore has full participation in controlling the process hazards.
 They’re responsible for monitoring and overseeing the process preventive controls.

 The Sanitation department’s role is clear.
 They manage the sanitation preventive controls, report back to the team any issues with pre-ops, sometimes in conjunction with the lab and QA.